 St. Columb’s Cathedral was built in 1633 by William Parrot for the Honourable The Irish Society and is in the Planter Gothic Style.
 The current tower and main building are that of the original Cathedral, with the spire being added in 1821.
 The Chancel was added in 1887 and the Chapter House in 1910.
-The Cathedral was built of stone from local quarries and skilled stone cutters and masons had to be procured.
+The Cathedral was built of stone from local quarries.
 The old pillars and arches bear testimony to sound judgement and first-rate craftsmanship.The Cathedral has many fine stained glass windows, regimental flags, memorials and a large collection of historical items from the time of the siege.
-The foundation stone in the porch, originally from the 12th Century Templemore Monastery of the Columban tradition is inscribed:
+The foundation stone in the porch, part of which originally from the 12th Century Templemore Monastery of the Columban tradition is inscribed:

-“If stones could speake, then London’s prayse should sounde who built this church and cittie from the grounde, Vaughan aed”
+“If stones could speake, then London’s prayse should sounde who built this church and cittie from the grounde, Vaughan aed”came

 The peal of eight bells is the oldest set in Ireland, presented by Charles 1 in 1638.

 A complete restoration of the Cathedral was completed in 2011.

 Prices:Admission is free, but a donation towards the upkeep of the building is requested.

 Group tours and guided tours rates available on request.

 School & youth groups are welcome.

 All group tours must be booked in advance.